skylerto/Software-Testing/README.md

 ## Bug Reports

 The purpose of this assignment is to give us experience reporting bugs and developing test cases.
 This task will give you practice thinking how to develop a test case from a requirements document, what a professional bug report should be, as well as analyzing bugs before reporting them.
-The entire requirements document, [CSE4313_Assignment1Description.pdf](bug-reports/docs/CSE4313_Assignment1Description.pdf), and our bug reports [a1.pdf](bug-reports/docs/a1.pdf).
+The entire requirements document, [CSE4313_Assignment1Description.pdf](bug-reports/docs/CSE4313_Assignment1Description.pdf), and our [bug reports](bug-reports/docs/Report.pdf).

 ### Team Members
 - [Siraj Rauff](https://www.github.com/sirajrauff)